 What makes the translation of marketing texts different?

 Even the source text likely results from more than one person’s efforts.
 A product specialist creates the product descriptions, they ask a colleague to look it over and a marketing specialist or a copywriter suggests corrections.

 Translating marketing texts works in a similar way.
 Therefore, a crucial part of successfully translating these texts is further creative editing.
 We cannot realistically expect a single translator to not only produce the translation and be the source of objective criticism, but also wear the hats of a creative designer and the target-language native speaker simultaneously.
 A translation lacking creative editing often fails to capture local customs, puns or rhymes, depriving the translated text of its punch and clarity.

-That is why, at Lexika, instead of a single multi-purpose linguist, we turn to a verified translator, reviewer and a native-language creator.
+That is why, at Lexika, instead of a single multi-purpose linguist, we turn to a verified translator, reviser and a native-language creator.
 First, the translation and its revision are produced, as described in our previous article.
 The translation “We produce energy, we have numeric data” becomes a useful piece in the puzzle for the copywriter, who doesn’t understand the source-language text.
 Then, their task is adjusting the translated text to the target market, country and persona and waiting for the client's final approval.